betterscientificsoftware/bssw.io/Articles/Blog/2022-06-Software-Deployment-Bringing-resources-into-effective-acction.md

 a resource manager, development tools and scientific libraries; you can deploy OpenHPC at your site as a means to provide a software stack at your HPC site.

-HPC support team should take into account user requirements and any monitoring data such as module tracking or software library tracking such as [XALT](https://xalt.readthedocs.io/en/latest/) to see usage trends to determine which packages to install in their Software Stack.
+A team for HPC support should take into account user requirements and any monitoring data such as module tracking or software library tracking, for example [XALT](https://xalt.readthedocs.io/en/latest/), to see usage trends to determine which packages to install in their software stack.

 ### Software deployment as an integral part of HPC centers

 Software stack deployment requires intimate knowledge of the HPC system as well as in-depth knowledge of the target software packages to ensure that each package is built optimally for the system.
-Nowadays, a wide variety of workloads are running on HPC systems (including AI, data analysis, modeling and simulation, remote sensor data), and an HPC center needs to support all types of workloads applicable for their site.
+A wide variety of workloads typically run on HPC systems (including AI, data analysis, modeling and simulation, remote sensor data), and an HPC center needs to support all types of workloads applicable for their site.

 This complexity requires a software deployment team as an integral part of each HPC center.
-We need to train existing staff and/or increase the workforce to support a comprehensive software stack, like E4S, at computing facilities.
+We need to train existing staff and/or increase the workforce to support a comprehensive software stack, such as E4S, at computing facilities.
 HPC centers can also benefit from one another's experiences by sharing information about the software deployment process.
 This information may especially benefit those centers that do not already have a well-established deployment process.